- Categories:

 Ceuta Day FAQs

-Ceuta is one of only two Spanish port cities (along with Melilla) located on the north coast of Africa.
+Yes, Ceuta is one of two Spanish autonomous cities located on the northern coast of Africa, bordering Morocco.
+It is fully integrated into the Spanish political and administrative system.

 How to Observe Ceuta Day